-That said, the magnitude of the modelled erosion rates can hardly be used as a criterion to rule out this or that erosion law for the glacial Alps.
-While sliding is modelled here by a pseudo-plastic law based on till dilatation under high water pressure (Tulaczyk et al., 2000), empirical erosion rules are thought to be a proxy for glacier abrasion (e.g. Hallet, 1979; and possibly plucking) of a glacier flowing over a hard bed.
-Current erosion rates in the Alps strongly vary depending on the substratum (Steinemann et al., 2020, 2021), and it is arguable that a layer of till and proglacial sediments may have armoured the glacier bed against erosion for at least parts of the glacial cycle.
-Thus, given the lack of data to constrain the erosion rule, it can not be excluded that a linear or sub-linear erosion law (e.g. Cook et al., 2020) would lead to a less localized pattern of erosion (Fig. 6c and d) and a stronger correlation between modelled ice volume and erosion (Fig. 6k and 1).
-On the other extreme, an even more non-linear erosion law, not tested here, derived from tidewater glaciers but excluding two outliers ( $\dot{e} = 5.3 \times 10^{-9} u{\rm b}^{2.62}$ ; Koppes et al., 2015) would result in an even more localized pattern of erosion potential.
+That said, the magnitude of the modelled erosion rates can hardly be used as a criteria to rule out this or that erosion law for the glacial Alps.
+While sliding is here modelled by a pseudo-plastic law based on till dilatation under high water pressure (Tulaczyk et al., 2000), empirical erosion rules are thought to be a proxy for glacier abrasion (cf. Hallet, 1979; and possibly plucking) of a glacier flowing over a hard bed.
+Current erosion rates in the Alps strongly vary depending on the substratum

+175 (Steinemann et al., 2020, 2021), and it is arguable that a layer of till and proglacial sediments may have armored the glacier bed from erosion for at least parts of the glacial cycle.
+Given Thus, given the lack of data to constrain the erosion rule, it can not be excluded that a linear or sub-linear erosion law (e.g., Cook et al., 2020) would lead to a less localized pattern of erosion (Fig. 6c and d), and a stronger correlation between modelled ice volume and erosion (Fig. 6k and l).
+Even then, the